-Find the answers to all your questions about applying for employment and the application process at UNL.
+Find the answers to all your questions about applying for employment and the application process.

 Start with an up-to-date resume, then apply

 - Prior to applying, make sure you've updated your resume.

 - Apply for positions that interest you.
 Be sure your resume demonstrates that you meet the minimum qualifications.

 - To determine if you meet the minimum qualifications of the position, the hiring supervisor or ITS HR will review your resume as it relates to each position you apply for.

 - The hiring supervisor or ITS HR will determine the most competitive applicants for the open position.
 Please do not contact the hiring supervisor directly.

 - If you are a top candidate, ITS HR will contact you for an interview.

 - If you are not selected for an interview, you will receive an email letting you know the position is filled.

 - If you are the top candidate, you will receive an offer.
 In addition, a background check will be conducted.